China crackdown under scrutiny at U.N. rights review

 Some experts had thought the administration of Xi would be less hardline than his predecessors.
 Instead, critics say Xi has presided over a clamp down that has moved beyond the targeting of dissidents calling for political change.

-"Xi Jinping has definitely taken the country backwards on human rights," prominent rights lawyer Mo Shaoping told Reuters.
+"Xi Jin ping has definitely taken the country backwards on human rights," prominent rights lawyer Mo Sharping told Reuters.

 The council has no binding powers.
 Its rotating membership of 47 states does not include China, although Beijing is expected to run for a place in early November.
 China's record was previously assessed in 2009 by the Geneva forum.